the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 This is because a single representative may not be familiar with all the requirements and needs from your attendees, which in many cases may be very diverse.
 Asking for feedback from other participants remains key.

-When developing your event's program or agenda, ensure that you have established a pathway or mechanism to get feedback and input from people with lived experience.
 The two options discussed above are ideal, as people with lived experience will be able to provide insights and perspectives on the specific challenges and needs of your attendees.
 This perspective can be helpful when identifying what sessions or content should be included in the program, and will support you in creating a more inclusive and relevant program for your audience.

 (cl-inclusive-events-session-schedule)=
 ### Session Schedule
 When planning your event's content schedule, reflect back on the purpose of your event, who your attendees are going to be, and why they will be attending your event.
-This can help to narrow down and decide on key event content and ensure that there is a balance of topics that are diverse enough to appeal to a range of attendees.
+This can help to narrow down and decide on key event content, ensure that there is a balance of topics that are diverse enough to appeal to a range of attendees, and plan for content that is interesting and accessible to your attendees.

 At larger events, it may not be possible to develop a full schedule that is inclusive of a general audience or people with lived experience.
 In this instance, event organizers should consider both how this will be communicated to people with lived experience in attendance, and also what alternative arrangements will be offered to support attendees with lived experience.